oarcscience/ith.oarc.science/shi/bsd/bsd00.md

 #### \[1905\]

-###### Scanned, proofed and formatted at Intangible Textual Heritage, June 2003 by J. B. Hare.
+###### Scanned, proofed and formatted at Intangible Textual Heritage, June 2003 by J. Lelievre.
 This text is in the public domain because it was published prior to 1923.

 ------------------------------------------------------------------------